 Don’t know / Not sure

-Q6a.
+Q8a.
+If you recall, in which new gTLD(s) did you attempt to register your domain name?
+(Not the exact domain name, but just the Top Level Domain in which you attempted to register it, e.g., .CLUB, .NINJA, .XYZ, .LOVE.)
+[Provide pop-up window listing all new gTLDs [OPEN TEXT FIELD]

+Q8b.
 For which of the following reasons did you decide not to register a domain name?
 Please note that you can select multiple options.
 [SELECT MULTIPLE; RANDOMIZE ORDER EXCEPT LEAVE “Other,” “None of the above” AND “Don’t know / Not sure” AT END OF LIST]

 The registration cost was too expensive